Everything you need to know before you start work on your business strategy

 Business Strategy Models, Frameworks and Tools

 There are a whole host of strategy models, frameworks and tools out there to choose from.
-These include balanced scorecard, hoshin planning, PEST, Gap Planning, Baldridge Framework and Concord to name a few.
+These include balanced scorecard, Hoshin Planning, PEST, Gap Planning, the Baldridge Framework and the Concord System, to name a few.

 How to write a Business Strategy